-Update January 2021: For the third year in a row, the Mediterranean diet has been named the best overall diet by the U.S. News.
+Update January 2022: For the fourth year in a row, the Mediterranean diet has been named the best overall diet by the U.S. News.
 It also ranked first as the best plant-based diet, best heart-healthy diet, best diabetes diet, best diet for healthy leaving.
 DASH diet and Flexitarian diet are also in the TOP 3 overall.
 The U.S. News diet ranking is now in its 12th year.
-Experts gathered this year ranked 35 diet plans, compared to 41 last 2 years.
+Experts gathered this year ranked 40 diet plans.

 The Mediterranean diet has long been recognized for its protective effects against various chronic diseases including cardiovascular diseases, metabolic syndrome, obesity, type 2 diabetes, several types of cancer and degenerative diseases such as Alzheimer’s.
 With the emergence of new dietary trends such as the ketogenic diet and intermittent fasting, is the Mediterranean diet still among the best choices?

 U.S. News evaluated 41 popular diets and ranked them according to different criteria.
 More specifically, it consisted of a panel of nationally recognized health experts who gave their opinion on diets according to seven criteria: ease of application, ability to generate weight loss in the short and long term, inclusion of all nutrients, health risks, and potential to prevent diabetes and cardiovascular disease.
 U.S. News then created categories and named the “best” diets for each category.

 The Mediterranean diet wins the prize for the best overall diet, ahead of the DASH diet which came in second place.
 Among the 41 diets analyzed, the Mediterranean diet was also named the best diet for healthy eating, the best vegetarian diet, the best diet for diabetes and the easiest diet to follow.